5 Tips That Score Winning Super Bowl Flower Arrangements

 Who are you rooting for?
 Does your crowd have a team favorite?
 Or are there going to be guests supporting different teams?
 These are all things to consider for your arrangement.

-Luckily for Super Bowl 2021, you won’t have trouble figuring out what colors to choose for your floral arrangements.
-In fact, you can actually make everyone happy because this year both teams have the same colors.
+Luckily for Super Bowl 2026, you won’t have trouble figuring out what colors to choose for your floral arrangements.

 Find Logos or Banners of the Teams to Add to Arrangement

 The Flower Mill in Wamego, Kansas creatively put both a football and a banner in their arrangement turning it into a festive conversation piece.
-We love how they used yellow chrysanthemums and snapdragons along with red carnations and lots of greenery.
+We love how they used yellow chrysanthemums and snapdragons along with red carnations and lots of greenery for previous Super Bowl events.

 Over at Teefey Flowers & Gifts in Kansas City, Missouri, Myrna Shepard says pennants help identify the theme of a party.
 “We got cases of these small pennants and we can stick them in any arrangement,” she says.
 In fact, at the local hospital where the shop supplies flowers, fans bought these arrangements for friends and family to cheer them up as well as cheer for the hometown team.